AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 • What has changed?
 Andrew Gaff retired, while Jack Darling and Luke Barrass were both traded.
 Liam Baker and Jack Graham come across from the Tigers, while Matt Owies was traded in from Carlton.

-Bet on Eagles to finish the season with the least wins at $4.75 with PlayUp
+Bet on the Eagles to finish with the least wins @ $3.00 with PlayUp

 North Melbourne Kangaroos